brikyland/briky-smart-contract/docs/Contracts/common/interfaces/IGovernanceHub.md

 Emitted when a proposal is admitted.

-Name            Description
+{% hint style="info" %}

-_The checksum of data from the `contextURI` should match `uuid`.
+The checksum of data from the `contextURI` should match `uuid`.
 Contract cannot validate this but defects are detectable.
-Checksum algorithm must be declared in the context._
+Checksum algorithm must be declared in the context.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |